PITCHING TICKETS CLOSE JUNE 30

 Rachael’s advice to potential pitchers?
 We’re keen to hear from you!

-Rebecca Saunders – Hachette (AUS) Editor
+Rebecca Saunders – Hachette (AUS) Head of Fiction

-Rebecca Saunders is an editor for Hachette.
+Rebecca Saunders is the head editor for Hachette.

 Single title but open to receiving word lengths from about 65k as I can work with the right author to develop the story.